iqr-lab/iqr-lab.github.io/index.md

 ## News

+Our paper *["TReF-6: Inferring Task-Relevant Frames from a Single Demonstration for One-Shot Skill Generalization"]()* is accepted to CoRL 2025!

-Our paper *["Effects of Robot Competency and Motion Legibility on Human Correction Feedback"](https://arxiv.org/abs/2501.03515)* is accepted to HRI 2025!
+Our paper *["Effects of Robot Competency and Motion Legibility on Human Correction Feedback"](https://ieeexplore.ieee.org/abstract/document/10974241)* is accepted to HRI 2025!

 Our paper *["🍅 TOMATO: Assessing Visual Temporal Reasoning Capabilities in Multimodal Foundation Models"](https://arxiv.org/abs/2410.23266)* is accepted to ICLR 2025!